SovereignCloudStack/standards/Informational/adaption-costs.md

 All newer CPUs offer instructions for this kind of use-case (e.g. Intel introduced RDRAND in 2014 in their Broadwell architecture) and the expectation is, that most CSPs don't use older processors.

-The only scenario with slightly higher adaption costs would be a CSP with old hardware and a customer that requires systems with old kernels.
+The only scenario with slightly higher adoption costs would be a CSP with old hardware and a customer that requires systems with old kernels.
 The cost here would probably be estimated on the base of moving the customer to a newer system with support for entropy instructions on CPUs.